MattPlumlee/outerbase/README.md

 </div>

-The project was originated and is actively maintained by Matthew Plumlee ( <mplumlee@northwestern.edu>)
+The project was originated by Matthew Plumlee
+( <mplumlee@northwestern.edu>).
+As of August 2023, it is no longer under active development but is maintained for bugfixs and problems.